Irfan-Rakib/assignment-05/Readme.md

-# Some Questions and Answer for Assignment-05
+# Some Questions and its Answer of Assignment-05

 ## 1. What is the difference between getElementById, getElementsByClassName, and querySelector / querySelectorAll?

 Answer:

 **getElementById("id")**

 - selects one elements by its unique id